-Does your morning routine for kids feel like crazy, out-of-control chaos?
-I don’t like it when mine feels that way, so we do a few things around here to incorporate the lighthearted along with backpacks, lunchboxes, and morning chores.
+Does your morning routine with your offspring feel like crazy, out-of-control chaos?
+We wouldn’t be family if it didn’t at least some of time.
+But I don’t like this to be our normal, so we do a few things around here to incorporate the lighthearted right along with backpacks, lunchboxes, and morning chores.

 Mornings: The Other Witching Hour